kalimag/obs-autogrid-script/README.md

 If this setting is enabled, grids in all visible scenes including nested scenes will be rearranged.

+**Arrange locked items:** If enabled, items will be arranged in the grid even when they are locked.
+Otherwise they are ignored  even if they have a matching tag.
+Can be overriden in each grid's properties.

 ### Autogrid source properties